-Brian was the sole founder and owner of Superior Ethanol, a 50-million-gallon ethanol plant, which was acquired by Green Plains Renewable Energy Inc. (GPRE) in 2006.
+Brian founded Whiskey Creek Inc. in 1986 and continues to lead the company’s daily operations.
+Over time, Whiskey Creek’s activities have grown to include a large grain farming operation, as well as a beef cattle feedlot in Woodbury County, Iowa.
+Brian was the sole founder and owner of Superior Ethanol, a 50 million-gallon ethanol plant, which was acquired by Green Plains Renewable Energy Inc. (GPRE) in 2006.
 Today he serves on the GPRE board, as he has since 2005, and as chairman of the nomination and corporate governance committee.
 In the past he has served on GPRE’s nomination, compensation, risk, and audit committee.
-Brian has a bachelor of science in agricultural business from Dordt College.
+Brian has a B.S. degree in Agricultural Business from Dordt College.
 He is married and has four children.
-His wife, Anita, grew up on a dairy farm outside Salem, Oregon.
+His wife, Anita, grew up on a dairy farm outside of Salem, Oregon.

 Chief Financial Officer

 Before joining the family business in 2008, Daniel served as plant controller and as financial manager at Wells Dairy Inc. in Le Mars, Iowa.
 He previously held several positions at Gateway Companies, Inc., in North Sioux City, S.D., including financial analyst, accountant and operations finance manager.
 He currently serves on the board of the Siouxland Economic Development Corporation.
 Daniel earned a B.A. degree in accounting, management and finance from Northwestern College and an MBA degree from the University of South Dakota.
 Daniel and his wife, Kim, have four children.
 Kim is originally from Pella, Iowa.